edgio-docs/edgio-docs/src/pages/guides/basics/hostnames-and-origins.md

     <Callout type="info">

-      These steps allow our CDN to generate and install a TLS certificate on our network.
+      These steps allow our CDN to automatically generate and install a TLS certificate on our network.
 This is required before our CDN can serve HTTPS traffic.

     </Callout>